writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

         1. `string_pos` — the current position in the string at the end of the matching process.
            If the whole string of length `N` has been matched, `string_pos = N`.
         1. `success` — a *JSON boolean* which is true if the string matches the regex and false otherwise.
+1. **Captured substring** is a *span* that corresponds to the position of a captured fragment of the input string.

 ## Service Errors
 *Service errors* are represented by *error* objects.
 The following *error codes* are defined for